 For students who are starting year 8 in September 2019, the curriculum continues from their year 7 work and consists of three units, which are waves, magnets and electromagnetism, and extended forces.

 Key stage 4 (Year 9, 10 and 11)

-Practical skills are assessed throughout the course and are reviewed as part of the final examination series.
+GCSE Chemistry students follow all of units 4.1 – 4.9 found on the GCSE Physics Specification link below.
+Practical skills are assessed throughout the course and examined as part of the final examination series.